Online Program Admissions

-The Evening and Online program accepts students on a continuous enrollment basis, which means that students can be admitted to the program at any time during the year.
+The Online program accepts students on a continuous enrollment basis, which means that students can be admitted to the program at any time during the year.
 You can also get a head start on your degree by transferring credits you’ve already earned from other accredited colleges.
 View our College Partnerships page.

 Why should I choose Limestone College?